PHS Language & Assessment Guide

 Systemic Safety Net

-Interlocking layers of PHS-IMS (policy, training, controls) designed to prevent psychological injuries.
+The interlocking layers of PHS-IMS (policy, training, and controls) designed to proactively identify hazards and prevent psychological injuries.

 TTWM & Training